-Canada Student Grant for Services and Equipment for Persons with Permanent Disabilities
+Canada Student Grant for Services and Equipment - Student with Disabilities

 Student financial assistance from the Government of Canada and the Government of New Brunswick is designed to help eligible New Brunswick residents access post-secondary educational opportunities and to encourage them to complete their education in a timely and successful manner.